NextLevelTribe/dotnet-templates/README.md

 📁
 ├─📁 .config               # Desired State Configuration (DSC) scripts to setup the development environment.
 ├─📁 templates             # Contains the template project.
-│ └─📁 content             # The dotnet template engine requires that all templates be stored in the content folder within the package.
+│ └─📁 content             # The dotnet template engine requires that all templates be stored in the content folder.
 │   ├─📁 ItemTemplates     # Class, Enum, Interface, Record, and Struct templates.
 │   ├─📁 ProjectTemplates  # Use Case template for Clean Vertical Sliced Architecture.
 │   └─📁 SolutionTemplates # Clean Vertical Sliced Architecture solution template.